Theatricum Botanicum

 The Will Geer Theatricum Botanicum is an open-air theater in Topanga Canyon, Los Angeles County, California.
-It was founded in 1973 by American actor Will Geer and is still owned and operated by his family.
-It is named after the English botanist John Parkinson's 1640 herbal Theatrum Botanicum.
+It was founded in 1973 by American actor Will Geer (who had a master's degree in botany), and is still owned and operated by his family.
+It is named after the English botanist John Parkinson's 1640 herbal, Theatrum Botanicum.

 Set in the natural amphitheater of a mountain canyon, the Theatricum Botanicum is traditionally used for performances of William Shakespeare's plays, as well as modern plays and music concerts.
-The ashes of Geer and his former wife Herta Ware are at the site along with a bust in Geer's likeness.
+The ashes of Geer and his former wife Herta Ware are at the site, along with a bust in Geer's likeness.